beefan/spongebob-transcript-generator/README.md

   * This folder has one `rnnBob.py` which has all the necessary code
   * And one `spongebob_txt_generation.ipynb` which is a jupyter notebook that does some explaining of the code

-3. Saved model from training epoch 1, iteration 1000 located at `checkpoint_pt/model-1000.pth`
 4. Python script to predict text based on saved model located at `rnn/predict_from_saved_model.py`
-5. 1000 words of predicted text at `rnn/prediction.txt`
+5. 1000 words of predicted text plus an entire predicted script at `rnn/example_predictions/`

 ### Example Prediction Text
 **SpongeBob:** Hey, you can have the greatest thing you go, Mr. Krabs.